Exact Lexicographic Scheduling and Approximate Rescheduling: Numerical Results with Degenerate Instances

-Figure \ref{Figure:Degenerate} compares the \ref{eq:lexopt} methods on the degenerate instances.
-These instances are indeed significantly harder to solve than well-formed instances of identical size.
-No solver converges for any intermediate degenerate instance, while every solver converges for $> 30\%$ of the intermediate well-formed instances.
-The solvers also struggle on moderate degenerate instances.
-In terms of solver comparison, we derive similar results those obtained for the well-formed instances.
-The weighting method slightly dominates the sequential method.
+\mitenchange{We evaluate our branch-and-bound algorithm on degenerate instances in comparison with the sequential, weighting and highest-rank objective methods.
+For MILP solving, we use (i) $10^3$ CPU seconds time limit and (ii) $10^{-4}$ error tolerance, similarly to the numerical results obtained with well-formed instances.
+Figure \ref{Figure:Degenerate} shows performance profiles for evaluating the running times and quality of computed solutions on degenerate instances.} We observe that degenerate instances are significantly harder to solve than well-formed instances of identical size.
+For instance, no solver converges for any intermediate degenerate instance, while every solver converges for $> 30\%$ of the intermediate well-formed instances.
+In terms of solver comparison, we derive similar results to those obtained for well-formed instances.
+The sequential method performs similarly to the weighting method.
 The highest-rank objective method produces the best heuristic results.
-Our branch-and-bound method produces the second best heuristic result in the majority of degenerate test cases and converges to global optimality quickly for instances where it converges.
+Our branch-and-bound method produces the second best heuristic result for intermediate degenerate instances and computes \ref{eq:lexopt} solutions quickly when it terminates.